Time to Travel!

 Ever made a croissant or fresh pasta?
 Enroll yourself with a friend or loved one in a class on something you have always wanted to try.
 Even if only for one night.
 Meetup and Eventbrite are two great platforms where you can meet people on new subjects that have always interested you.

 I call myself a “drive-by” tourist.
 I can’t stand in line or meander for hours looking at artwork or sculptures.
 But, I still appreciate visiting every city’s incredible monuments, museums, and galleries.
 Whether indoors or out, we have fantastic art surrounding all of us.
 Even if you think it’s “not your thing,” expand your mind and try it.
 You could be surprised and find some creative cultural experiences that truly inspire you.

 I do this in my hometown and every new city or country I visit.
 All you need is a blanket or towel.
 Find a local stream, park, or field and spend even one hour relaxing in the tranquil green grass.
 Enjoy your favorite beverage with a magazine or book, and leave your worries behind, even for a brief time.

 Visit an island

-Spend 1 week learning a foreign language
+Spend one week learning a foreign language

 Why?
 Because.
 As Americans, we are not surrounded by numerous languages and nationalities.
 We’re privileged that people speak our native tongue.
 Exploring a foreign language expands our view of the world.
-Make a 7-day commitment, say an hour a day, test the waters, see how it feels.
-Have fun with it, pick a category like food and drink.
+Make a 7-day commitment, say an hour a day, test the waters, and see how it feels.
+Have fun with it, and pick a category like food and drink.
 Learn how to order a beer, pasta, or French fries.
 In a small way, it may give you a glimpse into another culture.